+Asbestos awareness training

-- Premises Managers Training Part 1 - Premises Managers Training Part 2 (Asbestos Specific) - Health and Safety for Project Management training - All persons with responsibilities under this policy must attend the relevant training to ensure their competence to fulfil their role.
+All persons with responsibilities under this policy must complete-the relevant training to ensure their competence to fulfil their role.
 In terms of premises management training a deputy/other person should also be trained to cover absences.
 In larger premises there should ideally be three or four people trained in premises management duties in total.